 Students are encouraged to apply early!
 The deadline to apply is eight weeks after the start of classes or for semesters less than twelve weeks, two weeks after the first day of classes.

 The CSG-PD is disbursed with your approved loans and/or grants, generally at the beginning of your semester.
-If you are borrowing for more than one semester in an academic year (August 1-July 31) you will receive $1000 for each of the first two semesters you borrow.
-If you are borrowing for one semester in the academic year, you will receive the full $2,000 in that semester.
+You will receive $2000 in the first semester you borrow.
+Note: Maximum of $2000 available per academic year.
 See Receiving Loans and Grants for more information.

 If you require education-related costs associated with your permanent disability, you may be eligible to receive the Canada Student Grant for Services and Equipment for Students with Permanent Disabilities.